Ali Daei: Accident

 On 17 March 2012, Daei's car overturned while driving back to Tehran from Isfahan with his brother.
 Just before the accident, his team, Rah Ahan, had been beaten by Sepahan.
 Daei was then transferred to a hospital near Kashan.
 Rah Ahan's Media Officer, Hossein Ghadousi stated that "Daei is in a stable condition with regards to his vital signs and is not currently in any acute danger as a result of the accident".
 He was transferred to Laleh hospital in Tehran the following day.

 A statement from the Asian Football Confederation (AFC) said: "The AFC wishes Iranian legend Ali Daei, who was involved in a car accident on Saturday, a speedy and full recovery.
 We stand ready to assist Daei, a true icon of Asian football.
 Our thoughts and prayers are with him."
 Sepp Blatter, President of FIFA, said on his personal Twitter page that he was shocked to hear Daei was injured.
 He also wished for his recovery.

 Street attack

 In November 2020, Daei was attacked by two thieves while they were trying to steal his gold necklace in Tehran.

 Police announced that the two thieves were arrested a few days after they attacked Daei.

 Politics and activism

 On 26 December 2022, Daei said that an international flight carrying his wife, Mona Farrokhazari, and daughter, which was heading to Dubai was forced to return to Kish Island, due to his support for anti-government protests.
+In March 2026, Tehran's city council announced it will rename Ali Daei Boulevard to remove Daei's name.
+According to the council's spokesperson, this is because he stayed silent during the 2025–2026 Iranian protests and the 2026 Iran war.